courselabs/project-cicd/README.md

 <details>
   <summary>💡 Hints</summary>

-There's just enough information in architecture diagram to help: the component names are the DNS names the app expects to use, and the ports specify where each component is listening for traffic.
+There's just enough information in the architecture diagram to help: the component names are the DNS names the app expects to use, and the ports specify where each component is listening for traffic.

 You don't need to apply any configuration settings in the model, the source code has a default set of config which will work if you model the names correctly.